rishit-roars/stopwatch/README.md

 - **AOS (Animate On Scroll):** JavaScript library for smooth animations.

 ## Credits
-This project was created by Arya .
+This project was created by Rishit Chowdhury .
 Feel free to modify and distribute as needed.

 ## License